ppy/osu-wiki/wiki/Help_Centre/en.md

 ##### Is your computer secure?

-**Viruses, spyware, malware or other unwanted software can cause serious performance problems for even high-end computers.**
+**Viruses, spyware, malware, or other unwanted software can cause serious performance problems for even high-end computers.**

 Keep your computer clean and safe and you might notice an improvement.
 Try running a virus scan on your computer to find and eliminate such issues.